kpecsok98/Worcester-Greenspace/README.md

 Now we'll make another map.
 Go back to the dashboard and do the same thing as before.
 This time name the map 'Worcester Greenspace Map', and once again add the Worcester layer and edit the stroke and polygon colors and transparencies like for the Worcester EJ Map.

-Once you download the Worcester data, download the Zipfiles that contain, ''Worcester_greenspace_NonEJ.shp', 'Worcester_EJ_some_greenspace.shp', 'Worcester_EJ_all_greenspace.shp'.
-After these Zipfiles are downloaded first click 'Edit layer' for the 'Worcester_greenspace_NonEJ' layer.
+Once you download the Worcester data, download the ZIP files that contain, ''Worcester_greenspace_NonEJ.shp', 'Worcester_EJ_some_greenspace.shp', 'Worcester_EJ_all_greenspace.shp'.
+After these ZIP files are downloaded first click 'Edit layer' for the 'Worcester_greenspace_NonEJ' layer.
 Like with the other layers change the name of it to Worcester Green Space No EJ Criteria, and look at the image below to see what the colors and transparencies of the polygon should be.

 ![Kyle's cool map](images/Worcester_Greenspace_EJAll_Polygon.PNG)